Live Chat available

 On view June 12, 2025 - September 26, 2025

-Voices of the Community: Local Preservation in Philadelphia explores the history, migration, and preservation of Black communities in Philadelphia and Lawnside, New Jersey.
-Curated by community historians and activists, Shamele Jordon and Faye Anderson, this exhibit brings together flyers, personal papers, and elements of the physical environment to highlight how Black individuals and communities have preserved their history through their built environment, music, self-determination, and collective action.
+Voices of the Community: Local Black Preservation explores the history, migration, and preservation of African American communities in Philadelphia, Pennsylvania and Lawnside, New Jersey.
+Curated by community historians and activists, this exhibit uses archival documents such as personal papers, photographs, musical scores, and ephemera to highlight strategies Black individuals and communities utilize to preserve their heritage.
+The historical formation of organizations, creation of music, and building of communities have resulted in a cultural preservation movement based on principles of self-determination and collective action.

 Focused on four themes, the exhibit is a call to action to rethink what preservation is and why it matters:

-• Fulfilling America’s Promise: the founding of the Association for the Study of African-American Life and History (ASALH)
+Philadelphia Heritage and the PhilMontco branches of the Association for the Study of African American Life and History (ASALH)

 Support for this exhibit comes from The Haverford Trust Company and the Pennsylvania Abolition Society Endowment Fund of the Philadelphia Foundation.